20 Terrific Yet Tricky Tongue Twisters That Totally Teach You Chinese Posthaste

 Many people believe that Chinese tongue twisters are a lot harder than English ones and, well, they might be right.
 They can get super subtle and tricky, even for natives.

 However, because of this, they’re an awesome way to really get you to practice not only a vast amount of Chinese words to help boost your vocabulary, but to also become more proficient with all of the diverse tones that make each word so unique.
 After all, tones are key to speaking fluent, comprehensible Chinese.

 While learning tongue twisters may seem a little scary at first, most of the ones featured here are relatively short and simple.
 If you start slow, you’ll find that things are less difficult than you thought.

 In other words, it doesn’t even matter what level of Chinese speaking you are at, because there are tongue twisters for learners of all levels!
 The following are 20 Mandarin tongue twisters that can help anyone who’s wanting to work on their foreign language speaking skills by partaking in an amusing and creative activity.

 If you’re still unsure how to go about trying some, one nice tip to help you with pronunciation is to imagine you’re singing lyrics to a song.
 For other techniques to help you with Chinese pronunciation, click here.

 Also just keep in mind that a large part of communication is listening, so in addition to practicing your speaking with the Chinese tongue twisters below, you’ll want to make sure you get in plenty of listening practice.
-An especially easy and fun way to do this is with FluentU.

 20 Terrifically Tricky Chinese Tongue Twisters